30 Minute Thinking Appointment

 - You’re constantly distracted with interruptions

 - You’re having a difficult time focusing on a topic and find yourself surfing the internet or becoming distracted by the news of the day

 - You convince yourself because everything is going well at the moment, there’s really nothing to think about

 How To Fail Spectacularly

-- Ignoring the practice in its entirety and focus solely on execution, as everyone is comfortable with current practices.
+- Ignoring the habit in its entirety and focus solely on execution, as everyone is comfortable with current habits.
 This often results in having a competitor outpace you with innovative approaches and problem-solving techniques

 ←Prev (Share the Vision)(Work in Small, Stable Teams) Next→